edmund-lo/Conference_Planner/phase1/readme.txt

 Basic Instructions
 When provided with multiple options, type the number to the left of the option and press enter to select it.
 When presented with a "0" option, it can be used to go back to the previous menu.
+All times in the program are based on the 24 hour clock.
+All time inputs into the program must be formatted in 24 hour time to work properly.

 Initial Run
 Provide files named "egt_save.ser", "mgt_save.ser", "rgt_save.ser" and "ugt_save.ser" in the project structure before